 Why Become A Nurse In Houston?

-The list of reasons of why you should become a nurse is long.
-When you choose nursing as a career path, you’re choosing to enter an in-demand, trusted profession with plenty of positions promising high personal satisfaction and scheduling flexibility.
+The list of reasons for becoming a nurse is long.
+When you choose nursing as a career path, you’re choosing to enter an in-demand, trusted profession that encompasses a wide range of positions and promises high personal satisfaction and scheduling flexibility.

 Why else should you become a nurse?
 Because it’s a profession that’s:

 Due to an aging population, changes to health insurance policy and the increasing pace of medical innovation, today’s healthcare landscape continues to evolve and grow.
-That means the need for nurses will likely rise now and in the future, too.
+Hence, the need for nurses will likely rise now and in the future, too.
 In fact, the Bureau of Labor Statistics expects the employment of registered nurses to grow by 9 percent between 2020 and 2030.

-Not many other career paths allow you the opportunity to make such a difference in the lives of others.
+Not many other career paths provide you with the opportunity to make such a difference in the lives of others.
 No matter what nursing specialty you choose to pursue, caring for the injured, sick and dying is part of your job description.
-Any given shift you work as a nurse could see you improving — or potentially saving — the lives of your patients.
+Any given shift you work as a nurse could see you improving—or potentially saving—the lives of your patients.

-As a nurse, you’ll serve many important roles in the healthcare field, but perhaps none is more vital than serving as patient advocate.
+As a nurse, you’ll serve many important roles in the healthcare field, but perhaps none is more vital than that of patient advocate.
 Nurses work to deliver hour-to-hour care, often acting as an empath for patients and their families, making it no wonder why professionals in this field have topped the annual Gallup poll of most trusted professions for the better part of two decades.

 Nursing is far from a one-schedule-fits-all profession.
 Because most healthcare employers need nurses working at all times of the day and night, you’ll likely have plenty of latitude to find a position that fits your lifestyle.
 If you want to work 12-hour shifts four days a week, it’s often possible; if you prefer to work nights and weekends, there’s likely an employer that offers that as an option, too.